-Coming up with stories about clients and then pitching them in to journalists is at the heart of the PR process.
+Coming up with stories about clients and pitching them to journalists is at the heart of the PR process.

 Some background first.
+Why should you listen to any insights from me?
+I have sat on both sides of the desk.
 I started out in regional print journalism in the 1990s with brief spells on the Derby Telegraph and the Burton Mail before joining the Nottingham Post (then called the Nottingham Evening Post because we did several different editions across the day back then).
 After a couple of years there I went on to work at the Daily Mirror for six years before setting up Motive in 2008.

 So I came through the old fashioned way, learning to craft stories under pressure of print deadlines and gaining an understanding of what makes the news and what gets easily dismissed as PR bluster.